zenkay/personal-blog/php/wp-content/plugins/jm-twitter-cards/readme.txt

 Just activate meta box, select **card type product** and save draft.
 4 new fields will appear and you'll be able to set your product card.

 = The plugin generates a lot of images (different sizes) = I can be a problem when you work with HD and/or a lot of images.
-So you can use plugins that just delete unused image, e.g <a href="http://wordpress.org/plugins/dnui-delete-not-used-image-wordpress/">DNUI</a>

 = How do I use the custom fields option? =
 Basically you provide your custom field keys in plugin option page and then it will grab datas.